inveniosoftware/docs-invenio-rdm/docs/develop/process.md

 ### Development

 Before starting development, make sure that you've collected feedback, that there's consensus on what and how to build it.
-The goal is to avoid large changes late on in the development.
+The goal is to avoid large changes later on in the development.

 **Checklist**